 Grace College’s online Master’s in Clinical Mental Health Counseling was recently approved for an accreditation extension from the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 CACREP accreditation provides recognition that the content and quality of a program meet professional standards.
-Grace College currently provides one of the most affordable CACREP-accredited online master’s degrees in the United States.
+Grace College currently provides one of the most affordable CACREP-accredited online master’s programs in the United States.
 More than 100 students are enrolled in the program.

 “Accreditation is a critical process,” said Dr. Jill Brue, department chair of graduate counseling at Grace College.
 “More and more states, including Indiana, are requiring that counseling licensure applicants have a CACREP-accredited degree.
 We want to give our graduates full assurance that their degree will meet the requirements for licensing wherever they go,” she explained.